brainvisa/brainvisa.github.io/contributing.md

     cd /casa/host/install
     zip -r ../toolbox-5.0.0-ubuntu-18.04.zip *

-(here in this example, we want to release the toolbox for the version `5.0.0` of BrainVisa, and we are buiding in a container based on an Ubuntu 18.04 system).
+(here in this example, we want to release the toolbox for the version `5.0.0` of BrainVisa, and we are building in a container based on an Ubuntu 18.04 system).

 Then publish the ZIP file, and users just need to download it and unzip it into their read/write install directory, which is `/casa/host/install/` in singularity distributions, and can be `/casa/install` in VirtualBox distributions.
 As said before, installig can also be handled by the `bv` GUI install options, if the toolbox can be downloaded in the expected directories tree in a web server.